Skip to main content

 Finding the Right Lender

 “Since the collapse of the mortgage industry in 2007, there have been many federal regulations put in place to protect the consumer,” Stultz says.
-She urges homeowners to find someone who is up to date on the current guidelines, find best apartment websites nyc.
+She urges homeowners to find someone who is up to date on the current guidelines.
 Furthermore, Woolridge states, “Homeowners should look for the same qualities in a lender that they would look for in any of their day-to-day business dealings: honesty, integrity, professionalism, product knowledge, sincerity and competitive prices.”
 A lender should inquire about the homeowner’s plans for the house, home improvements they have made, the home’s current value, and the details of their current loan, he notes.
 “Communication is key to a clean transaction,” Stultz says.
 “Having a local lender where the client can meet face to face is always a plus.
 Local lenders are your neighbors and thus they have a higher degree of accountability to their clients.”

 refinance-4Equity

-Homeowners may wonder how much equity they need to qualify for fha loans.
+Homeowners may wonder how much equity they need to qualify for a new loan.
 Woolridge says, “Depending on the current loan type, there is an option to refinance up to 100 percent of the current value for some.”
 The exact amount varies according to the requirements of each loan program and the individual’s reason for refinancing.
 Stultz says, “The federal government initiated a refinance loan program designed to allow homeowners who owe more than their home is worth, or who have very little equity, to refinance into a lower rate.
 The program is called HARP—Home Affordable Refinance Program.”
 The rates are based on the current market, and the homeowner’s current loan must be an eligible Fannie Mae or Freddie Mac loan to qualify.
 She also notes that this program is set to expire at the end of September 2017.

 Final Tips

-Woolridge encourages homeowners to always seek professional assistance when planning a remortgage liverpool.
+Woolridge encourages homeowners to always seek professional assistance when planning a refinance.
 “Do not get caught up in the hype of television or radio commercials and end up in a transaction on the internet or via an 800 number with no clear goal in mind,” he says.
 “Do some homework before jumping in.”
 Furthermore, Stultz says, “In today’s environment, there is very little gray area.
 The documentation requested by one lender will be required by all lenders.
 Being compliant with the lender’s requests will make the loan process run much more smoothly.”
 If the homeowner has an issue related to credit or property, they should tell their lender up front, she says, as the lender serves as an advocate for the homeowner.
 Stultz encourages homeowners to “be patient and understand that the lender’s number-one goal is to successfully close their loan.”

 Leave a Reply